 The following list can serve as a starting place for educators to respond to questions about LGBTQ words.
 These suggested definitions can help to ensure that you feel confident in your own knowledge and ability to communicate these ideas to students.
 Use your own expertise to modify definitions based upon the age of your students.

-LGBTQ: Acronym for Lesbian, Gay, Bisexual, Transgender, Queer and/or Questioning.
+LGBTQ: Acronym for Lesbian, Gay, Bisexual, Transgender and Queer.